Dumped. Kicked to the curb. Heart torn in half. Or “let go.” What does that even mean?

 But that’s the past.

-After a few years, Joshua and I met at a social, and one of our mutual friends said, “You’re both great people, but you can’t get along.”
+After a few years, Joshua and I met at a social.
+We were sitting at a table chatting, and a mutual friend blurted out, “You’re both great people, but you can’t get along.”

-Basically, she meant we sucked as a couple and made better friends.
-And we did.
+It was true.
+Because we had an excellent friendship, but we sucked as a couple.
 We’d meet at parties, socials, the bar.
 It was awesome to have him back in my life.
 I truly believe exes can be friends.
 And I thought we were the perfect example.

-Until I left my hometown for 21 years.
-Criss-crossed Canada for work.
-And eventually came back to my hometown.
-Where Joshua still lives.
+Until I left for twenty-one years for school and work.
+And eventually returned to my hometown.
+Where Joshua lives.

 I’ve yet to see him.

-Like I said, that quote is confusing.
+Like I said, the quote is confusing.
 Because I came back.

 But I came back for me.